smitmartijn/networkinsight-cookbook/manuscript/ch-3-application-security-planning.md

 On the left of the high-level overview is what I like to call the "donut of joy".
 You have to find joy in the little things of life and for me this is one of those things.
 This donut presents a very clear view of what network traffic flows are happening, grouped per object.
 By default, the slices are grouped by network (vCenter port group) and you can change the grouping to any available workload object, for example; application, VM, subnet, vCenter folder, NSX Security Tag or an AWS VPC.

-{caption: "Micro-Segmentation Planner; the donut of joy"}
+{caption: "Micro-Segmentation Planner; the donut of joy", width: "70%"}
 ![](images/image12.png)

 As with most of the Network Insight interface, you can click on any of the slices or connection lines and get the data that's behind the picture.